 These nine pathways, divided into three clusters, are just a rough guide and are not intended to be followed in any order.
-Some places start with quick experiments, others with long-term and official commitments.
+Some places start with quick experiments, others with plans for a journey, and others still start with long-term and official commitments.
 However you get started, it's clear that even the smallest first steps may open doors to transformative change.

-Taking steps - Initiatives that can be done with few resources and can work as shortterm commitments or one-off experiments without high-level approval.
+Taking steps - Initiatives that can be done with few resources and can work as short-term commitments or one-off experiments without high-level approval.